Last Updated on

 You can contact my two guide friends to find out more about the festivities and what they can offer.
 They will respond very kindly, and that is without obligation to hire them.

-Other tourist places for a longer stay in Chhattisgarh.
+Other tourist places of Chhattisgarh.

 “I will probably avoid Sirpur, not because of lack of time but because I have already visited many similar places in India, even if each one is different.
 I like the idea of staying for a few days with the locals.
 I will certainly try to get in touch with your friend.